-С alculation of 1 Bonus Amou nt Three-Year Performance Book Value nare (1) Return or n Equity (2) Period Ending Minimum Maximum Minimum Maximum 12/31/2019 (3) (4) 9% 12% 12/31/2020 (3) (4) 10% 14% 12/31/2021 (3) (4) 10% 14% (1) Based on book value per share growth as compared to the plan companies which were determined to approximate the Company's business mix of property and c asualty insura nce and annui ties.
-No bonus will be pai id for results b elow the minin mum.
-(2) For a return on ed quity greater th han the minim um but less th an the maximum, the bo onus amount i s calculated by applying stra ight-line interpolation rou nded to the ne arest whole do llar amount.
-The target amount is payabl le at the midpo oint between th ne minimum a nd maximum.
-No bo onus will be p aid for results below the mir nimum.
-(3) Book value per sl hare growth m ust exceed that t of the lower quartile of that of the pla n companies.
-Target amount s payable for l book value per share growth U U (4) Book value per sl ^ · · ompanies.
+Calculation of Award Amount

+Three-Year Performance Growth in Book Value Per Share (1) n Equity (2)

+Period Ending Minimum Maximum Minimum Maximum

+12/31/2020 (3) (4) 10% 14%

+12/31/2021 (3) (4) 10% 14%

+12/31/2022 (3) (4) 10% 14%

+(1) Based on book value per share growth as compared to the plan companies which were determined to approximate the Company's business mix of property and casualty insurance and annuities.
+No award will be paid for results below the minimum.

-Under the book value per share component, if the Company's growth in book value per share over the threeyear performance placed it in the fourth (lowest) quartile of the plan companies, no bonus for the book value per share growth metric would be payable to any participant.
+Under the book value per share component, if the Company's growth in book value per share over the three-year performance placed it in the fourth (lowest) quartile of the plan companies, no award for the book value per share growth metric would be payable to any participant.
 If the Company's growth in book value per share exceeded all plan companies, each participant would receive the maximum amount payable for the metric (200% of the target amount).
-If the Company's growth in book value per share exceeded the fourth (lowest) quartile of the plan companies but did not exceed that of all plan companies, each participant would be entitled to a bonus amount (expressed as a percentage of target) calculated by applying straight-line interpolation for growth in book value per share between 0% (for being in the fourth (lowest) quartile of plan companies) and 200% (for growth in book value per share exceeding all plan companies).
-Plan companies acquired during the three-year performance period are excluded when calculating awards.
+If the Company's growth in book value per share exceeded the fourth (lowest) quartile of the plan companies but did not exceed that of all plan companies, each participant would be entitled to an award (expressed as a percentage of target) calculated by applying